Deep space: Can we beat the physics?

 (CNN)Imagine something so distant that with our current technology it would take 2,400 generations to reach there -- and that's just our nearest star.

-Even moving at 10 miles a second, like the Voyager spacecraft launched in the 1970s, it would take around 80,000 years to reach Alpha Centauri.
+Even moving at 10 miles a second, like the Voyager spacecraft launched in the 1970s, it would take around 80,000 years to reach Alpha Centauri -- which is 4.2 light years away.

 If we want to explore anything in the wider galaxy, the challenges are enormous ... and we don't even know how to keep astronauts safe.